lemonbob/OpenClassrooms/Project7/README.md

 # Project 7 Restaurant Review Site - using ReactJS - [reactivereviews.polymathicdesign.com](http://reactivereviews.polymathicdesign.com)

-**Note - the APIKEY has been removed from program files, to run this program you need to enter your own GoogleMaps API key in index.html and ReSTORE-API.js**
+**Note - the APIKEY is restricted to my domains, to run this program you need to enter your own GoogleMaps API key in index.html and ReSTORE-API.js**

 >For this project, you have to learn to use external APIs such as Google Maps and Google Places.
 >That's not all: you will have to integrate all this information in a clear, organized way in your application!